-CSU Pueblo is committed to equal educational and employment opportunities, and to the elimination of all form of sexual harassment, including sexual assault, domestic violence, dating violence and stalking.
+CSU Pueblo is committed to equal educational and employment opportunities, and to the elimination of all forms of sexual harassment, including sexual assault, domestic violence, dating violence and stalking.
 Furthermore, CSU-Pueblo is committed to maintaining respectful, safe, and nonthreatening educational, working, and living environments.
 CSU Pueblo prohibits any conduct that constitutes sexual harassment, including sexual assault, domestic violence, dating violence and stalking.
-As such, CSU Pueblo prohibits the crimes of dating violence, domestic violence, sexual assault, and stalking.